-Don’t Breathe is about three kids breaking in to a blind man’s house was directed by Fede Alvarezand had an original premise, so when the film got good reviews I was really excited to see this film, but only last week I got the chance to, so here’s my opinion on the film.
+Don’t Breathe is about three kids breaking into a blind man’s house and was directed by Fede Alvarezand.
+The film had an original premise, so when the film got good reviews I was really excited to see this film, but only last week I got the chance to, so here’s my opinion on the film.

 The director was really good at creating tension and also very good looking shots.
 This film is one of the better looking horror films in recent years.
 Green Room and It Follows were also really good looking films.
 The cinematography in this was outstanding.
 I also liked the scene in which they are in complete darkness.
 The camera then has this night vision filter over it, which was cool, but what I like the most about that scene was that it brought the main characters on the same level with the blind man.
 They no longer had the advantage of sight, now they were all equal.